 P.O.
 Box 40114 - Olympia, WA - 98504 - (360) 586-8888

-Established in 1978, the Washington State Medicaid Fraud Control Unit (MFCU) is responsible for both criminal and civil investigation and prosecution of health care provider fraud committed against the State’s Medicaid program.
-The unit also monitors complaints of resident abuse or neglect in Medicaid funded nursing homes, adult family homes and boarding homes providing valuable assistance to the local law enforcement in investigating and prosecuting crimes committed against vulnerable adults.
-The WAMFCU is part of the Corrections Division of the Attorney General's Office.
+Established in 1978, the Washington State Medicaid Fraud Control Division (MFCD) is responsible for both criminal and civil investigation and prosecution of healthcare provider fraud committed against the State’s Medicaid program.
+The division also monitors complaints of resident abuse or neglect in Medicaid funded nursing homes, adult family homes and boarding homes providing valuable assistance to the local law enforcement in investigating and prosecuting crimes committed against vulnerable adults.

 What is Medicaid?